-But to outsiders looking with other eyes Vivekânanda was more than a participant; he was a symbol of something larger.
-Vivekânanda's impact on the American press takes up three large volumes totaling 2194 pages.
-These are the lifework of Marie Louise Burke, a self-trained historian, who has saved every shred of evidence of Vivekânanda's two visits to America.
-The volumes contain popular press accounts about the impact of Vivekânanda's participation at the Parliament and her commentary.
-What emerges from reading "outsiders" views of the Parliament are clearly different perceptions or points of view about Vivekânanda's participation.
+But to outsiders looking with other eyes Vivekananda was more than a participant; he was a symbol of something larger.
+Vivekananda's impact on the American press takes up three large volumes totaling 2194 pages.
+These are the lifework of Marie Louise Burke, a self-trained historian, who has saved every shred of evidence of Vivekananda's two visits to America.
+The volumes contain popular press accounts about the impact of Vivekananda's participation at the Parliament and her commentary.
+A different perception about Vivekananda's participation emerges after reading these "outsiders" views of the Parliament.
 One reason for this is that a newspaper article written about a single delegate necessarily distorts since it must foreshorten events, dissolve ambiguities and focus on its chosen figure.
-Just how Vivekânanda emerged as the symbol for the entire seventeen day event is another study; but the fact is that he had become the person most identified with the parliament and its symbol within one year after its closure.
-The way he functioned as a symbol and some peculiarly American implications will be sketched out in Appendix B.
+Just how Vivekananda emerged as the symbol for the entire seventeen day event is another study; but the fact is that he had become the person most identified with the parliament and its symbol within one year after its closure.
+The way he functioned as a symbol and some peculiarly American implications are sketched out in Appendix Β.

 The Indian press quoted American newspaper articles extensively and magnified the legendary and symbolic content according to Indian needs.
-When Vivekânanda returned from the West in 1897, the legend would be so powerful that it would threaten to modify and control his mission and message.
+When Vivekananda returned from the West in 1897, the legend would be so powerful that it would threaten to modify and control his mission and message.